thomktz/betterave/README.md

 - **Testing**
   To test the code, execute `pytest` in the source directory.
 This command will run the unit tests (using pytest) and generate a coverage report.
 Our tests cover mostly the database operations, which is critical when developing an API, since routes are just shallow interfaces to the operations.
 Our test suite contains **68 tests**.

+- **ChangeLog**

+  We started a [CHANGELOG.md](https://github.com/thomktz/betterave/blob/main/CHANGELOG.md) to keep track of versions and the features added by each PR
 ## Deployment

 ### Docker